 -

-Practice using ultrasound machines
+Practice use the ultrasound machines

 -